d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 There is, 28 January 2018, a new [version 3.1.3](https://rsync.samba.org/) of rsync.
 I will include a .dmg file with latest version of rsync for manually install as part of the new releases of RsyncOSX.
 If you plan to utilize the [snapshot](/Snapshots) feature of RsyncOSX, please use either version 3.1.2 or 3.1.3 of rsync.

+## Xcode version 10

+Xcode 10 is released and that means support for macOS Mojave Dark Mode.
+Next release of RsyncOSX will be built by Xcode 10 and released shortly after macOS Mojave is released.

 ## Version 5.5.0

 Released 8 sept 2018.